 Gastroenterology and hepatology are branches of medicine focused on the digestive system and its disorders.
 Hepatology is a sub-specialty of gastroenterology that focuses on the liver, pancreas and biliary systems.
 A gastroenterologist is an internist who has completed specialty training in the treatment of digestive and liver disorders.
-Digestive disorders include disorders of the esophagus, stomach, small and large intestines, pancreas, gallbladder and liver.
+Gastrointestinal disorders include disorders of the esophagus, stomach, small and large intestines, pancreas, gallbladder and liver.
 In order to become board certified in gastroenterology, a doctor must first become board certified in internal medicine.

 In order to become eligible to even take the examination for board certification in gastroenterology, a gastrointestinal (GI) fellowship lasting an additional two to three years beyond an internal medicine residency must be completed.

-If you’re experiencing any new or chronic symptoms such as heartburn, constipation, diarrhea, rectal bleeding or abdominal pain, these can all be diagnosed and treated by a gastroenterologist.
+If you’re experiencing any new or chronic gastrointestinal symptoms such as heartburn, constipation, diarrhea, rectal bleeding or abdominal pain, these can all be diagnosed and treated by a gastroenterologist.
 If you think your symptoms have lasted too long or are not being successfully treated, contact us or request an appointment.

-During your first office appointment you will meet with a provider to explain your symptoms and ask questions.
+During your first office appointment you will meet with a provider to explain your gastrointestinal symptoms and ask questions.
 You will receive an email five days prior to your new patient appointment asking you to complete necessary forms prior to your visit to minimize wait times.
 We ask that you arrive approximately 30 minutes before your scheduled appointment.

 If you have had recent prior tests, please have copies of the results or make sure your primary care doctor has forwarded them to the appropriate office location prior to your appointment.

-Your physician will give you detailed instructions regarding how to prepare for your procedure including any dietary restrictions to be followed.
+Your physician will give you detailed instructions regarding how to prepare for your colonoscopy including any dietary restrictions to be followed.
 In general, our clinical staff will provide you with prep instructions, where to obtain the prep solution for a colon screening and when to start the prep process.

 Read more on how to prepare for your colonoscopy.